guinetik/colab-echo-chambers/README.md

 So I got this [SBC Template](https://www.sbc.org.br/documentos-da-sbc/summary/169-templates-para-artigos-e-capitulos-de-livros/878-modelosparapublicaodeartigos).
 It worked first time, so I'm sticking with it for now.

+Finally, I settled on using [thesis-model-icmc](https://github.com/lordantonelli/thesis-model-icmc) by [lordantonelli(https://github.com/lordantonelli/)] which is fully compatible with the ABNT2 ruleset.
+It was recommended by my professor and it has been tailored to Cesar School's template.

 I'm versioning these templates for achival purposes.
 Maybe by the time I revisit these links, they`re gonzo...

 ## Installing